-As of June 30, 2005, we had outstanding options to acquire an aggregate of 6,811,544 common shares and those options had an intrinsic value of \$26.2 million.
-The intrinsic value of these options represents the difference between the assumed initial public offering price of \$10.00 per share, the mid-point of the estimated price range set forth on the cover of this prospectus, and the option exercise price, multiplied by the number of common shares subject to the option.
-Of those outstanding options, 2,042,400 common shares had vested as of June 30, 2005, representing an intrinsic value of \$17.1 million, and 4,769,144 common shares were unvested, representing an intrinsic value of \$9.1 million.
+As of June 30, 2005, we had outstanding options to acquire an aggregate of 6,811,544 common shares and those options had an intrinsic value of \$33.5 million.
+The intrinsic value of these options represents the difference between the initial public offering price of \$12.00 per share and the option exercise price, multiplied by the number of common shares subject to the option.
+Of those outstanding options, 2,042,400 common shares had vested as of June 30, 2005, representing an intrinsic value of \$21.2 million, and 4,769,144 common shares were unvested, representing an intrinsic value of \$12.3 million.